 The children of migrant families face continuous interruptions to their studies.
 Brick factories attract seasonal workers who often bring their families with them.
 The brick factories in Kathmandu Valley are home to 59,500 children, only one third of which have completed year two of their education.

-Through our Breaking Down Barriers program, Street Child has constructed brick schools across selected brick factories.
+Through our Breaking Down Barriers programme, Street Child has constructed brick schools across selected brick factories.
 14 brick schools with access to 14 gender sensitive latrines have been established.

 could provide an emergency – affected learner in Somalia with school meals for a year.
 School meals are a key aspect in the retention of students in school as the one meal they receive a day at school could sadly be the only meal they have all day.